Android Central Verdict

 In other words, don't stress about the S22+'s battery "downgrade."
 It didn't have any practical, negative impact that I could measure.

 Samsung Galaxy S22 Plus: Upgraded (if unremarkable) cameras

-Given Samsung retained the S20 camera sensors for the S21 lineup and only upgraded the software, we were overdue for a hardware upgrade this year.
+Given Samsung retained the S20 camera sensors for the S21 lineup and only upgraded the software, we were overdue for a hardware upgrade.
 On this front, Samsung only partially delivered: the 12MP ultra-wide and 10MP selfie camera remain the same as they did before.
 But it did upgrade the main sensor from 12MP to 50MP and add 3X optical zoom to the telephoto lens instead of hybrid zoom.

 Samsung also credits the revamped neural processor in the Snapdragon 8 Gen 1 for improved night photography and its "AI Stereo Depth Map" for better focus in portrait shots.